jat92/helpdesk_backup/README.md

 ##### How each lib works

+### requirements.txt
-### requirements.txt will list adittional dependencies needed for the hd_backup to run.
+Will list adittional dependencies needed for the hd_backup to run.

-### loggy.py and logger.yaml are used for logging.
+### loggy.py and logger.yaml
+Used for logging.
 Checking the logs will be esential if you run into any issues.

+### auth.py
-### auth.py is using GCP/AWS secrets manger to handle credentials and authentication.
+Uses GCP/AWS secrets manger to handle credentials and authentication.

+### hd_db.py
-### hd_db.py is where the database tables and columns are defined that will be used in the backup.
+Is where the database tables and columns are defined that will be used in the backup.
-### Sqlalchemy allows you to map databases with python.
+Sqlalchemy allows you to map databases with python.
-### Regardless of which helpdesk management tool you're using, refer to it's api documentation
-### to confirm data type and if the api supports POST/PUT for whichever record you're looking to restore.
+Regardless of which helpdesk management tool you're using, refer to it's api documentation to confirm data type and if the api supports POST/PUT for whichever record you're looking to restore.

+### http_func.py
-### http_func.py is where the http api commands are defined that will be used to backup the data and then to restore the data.
+Is where the http api commands are defined that will be used to backup the data and then to restore the data.

+### backup-hd.py
-### backup-hd.py contains the functions that actually use the GET call to retrieve the data and then store it in the database.
+Are the functions that actually use the GET call to retrieve the data and then store it in the database.
-### it also contains snapshot class which is used to track each backup at a specific time.
+It also contains snapshot class which is used to track each backup at a specific time.

+### db_func.py
-### db_func.py is used to build the functions that allow the database to be queried.
+Used to build the functions that allow the database to be queried.

+### manage-hd.py
-### manage-hd.py is the CLI portion of the program, that calls db_func to query and hd_restore, to restore.
+Is the CLI portion of the program, that calls db_func to query and hd_restore, to restore.

+### hd_restore.py
-### hd_restore.py calls http_func to check to see if the data exists.
-If it does it ask the user if they would like to
-### overwite the existing data or cancel.
+Calls http_func to check to see if the data exists.
+If it does it ask the user if they would like to overwite the existing data or cancel.
 If it does not exist, it ask the user if they would like to create a new record.